About vision impairment

 On successful completion of the course, participants will be able to:

-- Use checklists to carry out observations of a student’s functional vision
+- use checklists to carry out observations of a learner’s functional vision

-- Make appropriate adjustments in the classroom environment to support the learning and social inclusion of visually impaired students
+- make appropriate adjustments in the classroom environment to support the learning and social inclusion of visually impaired pupils

-- Modify materials to enable students to access print and other media
+- modify materials to enable pupils to access print and other media

 - utilise low vision aids and high tech aids to improve access to learning

 - contribute to the planning of interventions that take into account a child’s developmental profile and needs